Practical Tips To Reduce Clutter in Your Life Now

 anything we don’t need, want, or use that takes our time, energy or space, and destroys our serenity.
 It can be outgrown clothes, obsolete papers, broken toys, disliked gifts, meaningless activity, ancient resentments, or unsatisfying relationships.

-Not only is it important to reduce the clutter in your home, including your wardrobe, but to live simply it helps to reduce other forms of clutter such as negative people and too much information.
+Not only is it important to reduce the clutter in your home, including your wardrobe.
+To live simply, it helps to reduce other forms of clutter such as negative people and too much information.
 The television or our electronic devices are great examples of this.
 Have you ever caught yourself, just mindlessly scrolling?
 I bet you have, I know I have.
 When you do, can you take in everything you are reading?
 What will you do with that information?

 I know I struggle with overwhelm, when there is too much around me.
 My thoughts feel jumbled and I might even feel panicky.
 This is why I strive to simplify and reduce.
 So here a few tips to get started with: